hamishdewe/adapt-theme-lyniate/README.md

 ## Templates

-**Vanilla** supports customisation for the rendering of various Adapt elements through the use of [Handlebars](http://handlebarsjs.com/) templates.
+**Lyniate** supports customisation for the rendering of various Adapt elements through the use of [Handlebars](http://handlebarsjs.com/) templates.
 The file name of the template indicates the element it affects.

 ## Limitations